 Random mental images, when they’re especially vivid, share similarities with hallucinations.
-They show up unannounced, squat in our minds without our consent, and may even leave us doubting our ability to distinguish what’s real from what’s not.
+They often show up unannounced, take over our minds without our consent, and may even leave us doubting our ability to distinguish what’s real from what’s not, says psychologist and Chief Clinical Officer for NOCD, Patrick McGrath, PhD.

 Since obsessive-compulsive disorder (OCD) is characterized by intrusive, unwanted thoughts and images that can feel real and urgent, many people with the condition wonder if their experiences may actually be hallucinations.
 In this article, we’ll look at whether OCD can actually cause hallucinations, and, if so, how the gold standard treatment for the disorder can reduce their intensity, frequency, and duration.